 “My working life has been about helping young people to achieve their goals in life often against great odds so, for me, leaving a gift in my Will to fund scholarships is perfect.”

 I made this decision after coming back to the campus and meeting students and staff.
 The University is so welcoming, and the atmosphere both positive and encouraging.
 Discussions with senior managers made me feel confident that my financial investment would be well used in ways that I would feel comfortable with, and would be as secure as it is possible to predict.
 Talking and listening to scholarship students, I was so impressed by the difficulties that they had already overcome simply to be there.
 Bath is a much more competitive place to get into these days and you now need much higher grades than I have and also more proven commitment!
 My working life has been about helping young people to achieve their goals in life often against great odds so, for me, leaving a gift in my Will to fund scholarships is perfect.

 Having visited Bath again, I truly believe that the University can nurture the abilities of its scholarship students and that my financial backing can make a real difference.
 That’s why I’m leaving a proportion of my estate to fund the Barbara Nunn Scholarships.
 I know my parents, too, would be delighted that the family name will be carried on in connection with helping those who lack the support they need to realise their full capabilities.

 If you are thinking about leaving a gift in your Will but have doubts or haven’t got around to taking action, I’d say go and visit the University as a first step.
 See the campus, talk to some scholarship students and see what the atmosphere is like.
-The Development & Alumni Relations team was happy to help me organise such a visit.
+The Advancement team was happy to help me organise such a visit.
 I believe in making the most of opportunities, and I’m glad I’ve taken this particular opportunity to play a part in giving young people in future generations the means to develop their potential.”